alcalyn/phax-bundle/Phax/CoreBundle/Resources/doc/index.md

 **Note:**

-> If you intend to use phax to use only command line,
+> If you intend to use phax to only call your actions from command line,
 > your don't need following steps.